microsoft/pxt-data-streamer/README.md

 ```

 ### Parameters

 * `value` is the floating point number to write to the serial port
 * `decimal digits` is the number of decimal digits to write.
 Default is 2.

 ### Example 1

-For example,
+A simple write number.

 ```blocks
 dataStreamer.writeNumber(1.52);
 ```

-writes the following number to serial
+writes the number `1.52` to serial.
-1.52

 ### Example 2

-This example reads the analog signal on pin ``P0``, scales it to 3.3v and writes it to serial with 4 decimal digits precision.
+This example reads the analog signal on pin ``P0``, scales it to 3.3v and writes it to serial as decimal with 4 digit precision.

 ```blocks
 let mv = 0